 One thing Özten misses about the past is that in the old days, almost every family whether rich or poor used to have an instrument on their walls.
 Either mother or father or both could have played the instrument during family gatherings.
 “Not anymore,” he said.
 “The practice has lost its popularity.”
 He has high hopes, however, because he saw increasing interest in the kanun from the younger generation.

-The kanun’s story also reflects the rich tradition of multi-culture and multi-religious structure of Turkish society.
+The kanun’s story also reflects the rich tradition of the multi-culture and multi-religious structure of Turkish society.
 “We used to play instruments and create music together with our non-Muslim friends in music houses,” he recalled.
 “Some were Greek, some were Armenian, but we were getting along just fine under the spirit of music.”